Maestro (service)

 Maestro is an American video live-streaming service founded in 2015 by Ari Evans.
 The service was popularized in 2020 following the COVID-19 pandemic, being used primarily by musicians to host online performances and concerts.

 History

 Maestro was founded in 2015 by Ari Evans as a white-label and direct-to-consumer company.
 The platform shifted its focus to the music industry following the COVID-19 pandemic, allowing musicians to livestream performances during the lockdown.
 According to Evans, this shift tripled the company's revenue.
 In 2021, Sony Music Entertainment invested $15 million in the company, boosting the funding to $22 million as of then.
-The company has hosted livestreams for prominent musicians including Billie Eilish, Tim McGraw, and Post Malone, and corporations such as Epic Games and ViacomCBS.
+The company has hosted livestreams for musicians including Billie Eilish, Tim McGraw, and Post Malone, and corporations such as Epic Games and ViacomCBS.
 Evans said Maestro aims to "become a one-stop shop for creators in the livestreaming space".
 Evans also described Maestro as "if Twitch and Squarespace had a baby".